California divorce tax issues with financial planning lawyer Scott Levin

 One of the first things that changes after a divorce is your tax filing status.
 This might seem small, but it can have a big impact on your taxes.
 Importantly, the IRS considers you married for the whole year if you’re not divorced by December 31st.
 This means you can still file jointly for that year if you want to.

 After your divorce is final, you’ll file as either single or head of household.
 Filing as head of household can be a better deal if you have kids living with you most of the time.
 It gives you a bigger standard deduction and better tax brackets.
-However, there are rules about who can claim this status, and a California divorce lawyer can help you figure out if you qualify.
+However, there are rules about who can claim this status, and as a divorce financial expert and mediator in La Jolla California, Scott Levin ca help give you guidance to create a settlement plan that keeps as much money in the family and out of the government coffers as possible.

 Dealing with the Family Home